 A dental implant is an artificial tooth replacement.
-If you have missing teeth, implants are a stable and secure alternative to dentures that look just like natural teeth.
+If you have missing teeth, implants can be a stable and secure alternative to dentures that look just like natural teeth.

 What are dental implants?

 Dental implants are a relatively recent advancement that allows us to place titanium screws that can act as artificial tooth roots, or can be used to anchor various types of dentures or other appliances in the mouth.

 The implants are placed using surgical techniques are that reasonably pain-free.